matteobrus/academic-kickstart/content/home/experience.md

   date_start = "2020-06-01"
   date_end = ""
   description = """
+  Project:
-  * Project: Exciton Dynamics in Quantum Dots Solids for the Design of Logic Processing at the Nanoscale
+  * Title: Exciton Dynamics in Quantum Dots Solids for the Design of Logic Processing at the Nanoscale
   * Supervisor: Prof. Barbara Fresch
   * Funding: COPAC (H2020 FETOPEN-1-2016-2017-766563)
   """